AnujBehra/multi-service-docker-app/README.md

 MIT License - Feel free to use this for your projects!

 ---
+App:- multi-service-docker-app-xorism.up.railway.app

-Built with ❤️ using Docker, Node.js, React, PostgreSQL, Redis, and more.
+Built with Docker, Node.js, React, PostgreSQL, Redis, and more.